tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

 ####Further development:

   * Build tool for adjusting timestamps and time zones on blocks of data (possibly extend query system to support it).
 Make sure it's tracked in the provenance system.
-    * Requires UI design and lots of testing, plus frontend and backend coding and probably several iterations.
+    * It likely requires UI design and prototyping and lots of user testing, plus frontend and backend coding and probably several iterations.
   * Develop ability to query data provenance information for auditing.
   * Design and build a notification system that allows apps to subscribe to changes based on stored queries.
 It should support both connected and disconnected notifications (so, for example, someone could set an alert to send a message if the most recent BG reading goes below 50).